ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 ### End Phase (End psycast effects)
 - This phase happens after the active phase, during this phase all effects of the psycast end except effects that have their own duration.
 ## Psycasting Modifier and Save DC
-- There are two stats that may be referenced by psycasts, psycasting ability modifier and the psycast save DC.
+- There are two relevant properties that may be referenced by psycasts, psycasting ability modifier and the psycast save DC.
 ### Psycasting Modifier
 - A psycaster's psycasting ability modifier is determined by their class.
 ### Psycast Save DC